-The first way how you can generate blog posts for your b2b blog is to create it within your company.
+The first way how you can generate blog posts for your b2b blog is to create them within your company.
 Have them written by you, your team, and subject matter experts.

 Conversely, it is harder to push people to write the content for you as most of them are busy with the work which you need them to do as well.

-Also, they don’t really fancy to write blog posts within 2000 words.
+Also, they don’t really fancy writing blog posts within 2000 words.
 Yes, it could be less, but from an SEO perspective, blog posts with 1890 words on the average rank between the tops.

 Obviously, it has its benefits and negatives if you want to create your blog posts within your company.
 Let me summarize it for you, so you can decide what is better for you.